The Adventures of Pinocchio (1972 miniseries): Third episode

+Fourth episode

 When Pinocchio finds out he was robbed he rushes to a local judge but is put in prison for stupidity.
 When Pinocchio is let out he rushes back to the Fairy's house only to find a grave, he asks a passing man to read what the grave says and finds out it belongs to his dear Fairy.
 Pinocchio cries at the grave until he becomes hungry.
 He goes to a nearby farmer and reaches for some grapes but gets his foot stuck in a Foothold trap.
 The Farmer makes Pinocchio work as his Guard dog, as his last dog (Melampo) had died.
 Pinocchio is later set free when he catches the thieves who have been stealing the Farmer's chickens, the Farmer also tells Pinocchio that Geppetto has set out for sea.
 Geppetto has indeed set out for sea to go to the Americas in search of his son.
 Pinocchio follows the river down to the docks, where he sees his father out at sea, Geppetto'a boat flips over and Pinocchio dives in to save him.

+Pinocchio wakes up on a beach, Pinocchio cries thinking his father is gone for good.
+Under a wrecked rowboat, Pinocchio finds Lucignolo, a lazy good for nothing kid.
+Pinocchio learns Lucignolo is a runaway from home and together the two of them get into some trouble.